GarySimons/girlsrun/README.md

 All text written by me.

+### Code

+Much of the code for the e-commerce section of my website was achieved by following the **Django E-Commerce Mini Project** from the Code Institute lessons.
+I adapted it to suit my website.

 ### Disclaimer

 This website is a Milestone Project for the **Full Stack Web Development** course at [Code Institute](https://codeinstitute.net/).
 It is for educational purposes only.